The Chieftain: Background

 In 1894, impresario Richard D'Oyly Carte needed a new piece for the Savoy Theatre.
 Gilbert and Sullivan's Utopia Limited had closed in June after a comparatively short (by G&S standards) nine-month run.
 André Messager's Mirette was an unsuccessful stop-gap, and Carte had to close the theatre in August.
-Desperate for a new work, he commissioned Sullivan and Burnand to patch up The Contrabandista, which could be made ready much faster than a new opera.
-Mirette was revised and re-opened in October for another two months, and although Mirette was playing strongly, once The Chieftain was ready in December, Mirette was closed, and The Chieftain was mounted.
+Desperate for a new work, he commissioned Sullivan and Burnand to revise The Contrabandista, which could be made ready faster than a new opera.
+Meanwhile, Mirette had been revised and re-opened in October for another two months, and although Mirette was playing strongly, once The Chieftain was ready in December, Carte closed Mirette, and The Chieftain was mounted.

 As Savoy audiences expected an opera conforming to the style that Gilbert and Sullivan had established, the relatively short Contrabandista needed to be expanded.
-While the basic structure of the first act was retained, the dialogue was rewritten and several songs were added to bring it up to the usual length.
+While the basic structure of the first act was retained, the dialogue was rewritten, and several songs were added to bring it up to the usual length.
 The earlier work's second act was entirely replaced with new material.

-Although the piece was greeted warmly, as were most Savoy operas, audiences did not sustain enthusiasm for the work, and there were numerous revisions, particularly in the first act.
+Although the piece was greeted warmly upon its opening on 12 December 1894, as were most Savoy operas, audiences did not sustain enthusiasm for the work, and there were numerous revisions, particularly in the first act.
 The team also rushed an abridged version of the still-popular Cox and Box into production as a curtain-raiser.
-Nevertheless, The Chieftain closed after just three months.
-The fault lay partly in Burnand's weak and pun-filled libretto, but also was a result of changing audience tastes, as musical comedy, such as those produced at the Gaiety Theatre by George Edwardes, was supplanting light opera on the London stage.
+W. S. Gilbert's His Excellency had opened in October and proved more popular than The Chieftain, which closed after just three months.
+The fault lay partly in Burnand's weak and pun-filled libretto, but also was a result of changing audience tastes, as, in addition to Gilbert's opera, musical comedy, such as those produced at the Gaiety Theatre by George Edwardes, was supplanting light opera on the London stage.
 After The Chieftain closed, the D'Oyly Carte Opera Company toured the London suburbs, while Carte leased the Savoy Theatre to the Carl Rosa Opera Company.
 The theatre was dark during the summer of 1895, reopening in November for a revival of The Mikado.

 The Chieftain has not received a high-quality professional modern recording, unlike some of Sullivan's other non-G&S operas, although the piece has received a number of modern amateur performances.
-For example, it was presented in Bath, Somerset by the Bath Operatic and Dramatic Society in 1910, in New York City by the Stage Society at the Presbyterian Church of the Covenant. and in Kingsbury, London, by the Kingsbury Amateur Operatic Society (1972), Retford, Nottinghamshire, by Generally G & S (1994), Buxton, Derbyshire, at the International Gilbert and Sullivan Festival, Buxton Opera House (1995), Kingston upon Hull, Yorkshire, by Dagger Lane Operatic Society (1995), Denmead, Hampshire, by Denmead Operatic Society (1999), and Newcastle upon Tyne by Newcastle University G & S Society (2000).
+For example, it was presented in Bath, Somerset by the Bath Operatic and Dramatic Society in 1910; New York City by the Stage Society at the Presbyterian Church of the Covenant; Kingsbury, London, by the Kingsbury Amateur Operatic Society (1972); Retford, Nottinghamshire, by Generally G & S (1994); Buxton, Derbyshire, at the International Gilbert and Sullivan Festival, Buxton Opera House (1995); Kingston upon Hull, Yorkshire, by Dagger Lane Operatic Society (1995); Denmead, Hampshire, by Denmead Operatic Society (1999); and Newcastle upon Tyne by Newcastle University G & S Society (2000).